1anyway/VestaFinance/README.md

 ## The Mechanisms Behind of It
 ### Opening a trove
 well, if you want to open a trove, than you have to accept some conditions just like you borrowing some money from a bank, and that is to initialize some parameters for opening a trove.
-...
+Insert trove to sorted Troves, and add trove owner to array.Then stake borrower's asset to the active pool.
 ### Adjusting a trove
 When you adjusting a trove, it should calculate rewards that have accumulated.
-And then, change the parameters properly.
-...
+And then, change the parameters properly.Finally, if borrower increase his own collateral, then add his asset to active pool, otherwise his reduced the portion of his collateral is cancelled as collateral, and send the portion of asset to borrower
 ### Closing a trove
 When closing a trove, it should calculate rewards that have accumulated.
 And then...